Lower back strength plays a central role in sports performance, allowing us to produce and maintain an athletic posture by stabilizing the spine.

 Another important role of the core is to produce stability in the torso, which helps to keep the top half of the body stabilized over the bottom during athletic movements.

-Stiffening the muscles in the core helps to increase the the amount of weight the spinal column is able to support, allowing us to maintain stability and keep our spine from buckling during performance.
+Stiffening the muscles in the core helps to increase the amount of weight the spinal column is able to support, allowing us to maintain stability and keep our spine from buckling during performance.

 For instance, many events in the world of Strongman place an incredible amount of strain on the athlete’s core and particularly the lower back.
 An event such as the yoke walk often requires competitors to stabilize and carry hundreds of pounds on their shoulders.
-If the competitors are not able to maintain stiffness and rigidity in the their torso throughout the event, they will be likely to buckle under the weight, resulting in performance issues and potential injury.
+If the competitors are not able to maintain stiffness and rigidity in their torso throughout the event, they will be likely to buckle under the weight, resulting in performance issues and potential injury.

 Additionally, most sports require that the athlete is able to maintain stability across all three planes of motion.
 Sports such as football often task the athlete with making frequent and abrupt changes in directions, which can be incredibly demanding on the core.